Testing Others Can Sabotage Your Relationships

-When you test, the basic line is, "If you loved me, then you'd . . .".
-This blank can be filled in with a host of things; usually it involves the other person's unilaterally changing or giving.
+When you test, the basic line is, "If you loved me, then you'd...."
+This blank can be filled in with a host of things; usually, it involves the other person's unilaterally changing or giving in.

 Testing occurs frequently in relationships and usually is destructive.
 Some examples are: "If I don't text or call her, will she text or call me?"
 "What will happen if he sees me with another person?"
 "Will he still care for me if he knew a dark secret from my past?"
 "Will she do some things that I like even if she doesn't like them?"

 How do you know if you are running from intimacy and being defensive?
-A good guide to whether you need to use defenses is to observe how open you are when you relate with others.
+A good guide to whether you need to use defenses is to observe how open you are when you relate to others.
 Are you able to be honest and affectionate with friends?
 Do you feel good enough about yourself to let yourself be known?
 Do you have constructive pastimes, which enable you to enjoy yourself?
 When was the last time you initiated some social activity?
 Can you be alone?
 Can you see your mate as a mistake-prone human?
 Can you be patient?
-A "no" answer to these, hopefully will start corrective actions.
+A "no" answer to these will, hopefully, start corrective actions.